shioyama/mobility/README.md

 #=> 'bar'
 ```

-The default can also be a `Proc`, which will be passed the model and attribute
+The default can also be a `Proc`, which will be called with the context as the
+model itself, and passed optional arguments (attribute, locale and options
+passed to accessor) which can be used to customize behaviour.
+See the [API
-name as keyword arguments.
-See the [API docs][docs] for details.
+docs][docs] for details.

 ### <a name="dirty"></a>Dirty Tracking